-An exhibition “Marine Art of the 19th Century” will be on view in the Bosse Hall at the Art Museum RIGA BOURSE in Riga (Doma laukums 6) from 5 October 2019 to 5 January 2020, inviting to discover the seascapes from the Latvian National Museum of Art’s collection, painted by artists from Germany, Holland, France, Norway, and Italy.
+An exhibition “Marine Art of the 19th Century” will be on view in the Bosse Hall at the Art Museum RIGA BOURSE in Riga (Doma laukums 6) from 5 October 2019 to 23 February 2020, inviting to discover the seascapes from the Latvian National Museum of Art’s collection, painted by artists from Germany, Holland, France, Norway, Italy and Russia.

 The marine marks a landscape painting genre, where the sea is portrayed in the most diverse expressions of this fluid element.
 The pioneers of the sea landscape genre in the 17th century were painters from Holland, and they later inspired many generations of artists.
 The Hollanders created several marine types, depicting the sea during various stages of the day and night, showing it agitated by storms or in a calm state, portraying sea battles and views of ports.
 In Holland, the tradition of the grand masters was also continued by 19th century seascape artists like Johannes Christian Schotel (1787–1838) and David Kleyne (1754–1805), whose works can be seen in the exhibition.